ufko-org/rebel/docs/reference.md

 Description:

 Returns true only when exp evaluates to a list.
 All other types yield nil.
-Lambda expressions and lambda-macro expressions are also implemented as list structures and therefore return true under list?.
+Fn expressions and fn-macro expressions are also implemented as list structures and therefore return true under list?.

 Examples: